lucasfregoso/osticket-prereqs/README.md

 <img width="1631" alt="Screenshot 2023-09-25 at 11 37 12 PM" src="https://github.com/lucasfregoso/osticket-prereqs/assets/144977615/90859a89-c128-4aa0-b50b-c11c82a4eeb5">
 </p>
 <p>
-Now, we open up IIS as an admin, register PHP from within the the IIS, restart it to make sure that it is registered, and then download the osTicket file from our list of instructions.
-Next, we extracted and copied the 'upload' (which came from the osTickett file we downloaded) folder into c:\inetpub\www.root and then renamed the 'upload' file to 'osTicket.'
-After this, we go back to IIS and go to sites-->Default-->osTicket and towards the very right we click 'Browse*:80', which will bring us to the 'osTicket installer' website and means we are on the right path.
-After this, we go back to IIS to enable some extensions since a couple of them will not be enabled at first.
-So, we go back to IIS and head to sites-->Default-->osTicket and double click on PHP Manager and enable the following: php_imap.dll, php_intl.dll, php_opcache.dll.
+⚙️ Configuring IIS and Setting Up osTicket
+Now that the core components are installed, we’ll proceed with configuring IIS and preparing osTicket for installation.

+🖥️ Register PHP with IIS

+Open IIS Manager as an administrator.
+Within IIS, register PHP by linking it to your installed PHP directory.
+Once registered, restart IIS to ensure the PHP module is recognized and active.

+📥 Download and Prepare osTicket

+Download the osTicket installation file from the provided instruction list.
+Extract the downloaded ZIP file.
+Inside the extracted folder, locate the upload directory.
+Copy the entire upload folder to:
+C:\inetpub\wwwroot
+Once copied, rename the upload folder to osTicket.

+🌐 Launch osTicket Installer in Browser

+Go back to IIS Manager.
+Navigate to:
+Sites → Default Web Site → osTicket
+On the far right-hand side of IIS, click on ‘Browse *:80’.
+This should open your web browser and take you to the osTicket installer page.
+If you see this, you’re on the right track!

+🔌 Enable Required PHP Extensions

+Back in IIS Manager, navigate again to:
+Sites → Default Web Site → osTicket
+Double-click on PHP Manager.

+Under the PHP extensions section, enable the following required extensions:

+php_imap.dll
+php_intl.dll
+php_opcache.dll

 </p>
 <br />